Sustainable population: Estimates

+Map of countries by total fertility rate (2022–2023), referring to the average number of children that are born to a woman over her lifetime, according to the Population Reference Bureau.

 Sustainable population

 Many studies have tried to estimate the world's sustainable population for humans, that is, the maximum population the world can host.
 A 2004 meta-analysis of 69 such studies from 1694 until 2001 found the average predicted maximum number of people the Earth would ever have was 7.7 billion people, with lower and upper meta-bounds at 0.65 and 9.8 billion people, respectively.
 They conclude: "recent predictions of stabilized world population levels for 2050 exceed several of our meta-estimates of a world population limit".
 A 2012 United Nations report reviewed 65 different estimates of the Earth's maximum sustainable population and found that the most frequently cited figure was 8 billion.
 This aligns with a 2025 estimate of the actual global population, as reported in a recent demographic analysis.

 Climate change, excess nutrient loading (particularly nitrogen and phosphorus), increased ocean acidity, rapid biodiversity loss, and other global trends suggest humanity is causing global ecological degradation and threatening ecosystem services that human societies depend on.
 Because these environmental impacts are all directly related to human numbers, recent estimates of a sustainable human population often suggest substantially lower figures, between 2 and 4 billion.
 Paul R. Ehrlich stated in 2018 that the optimum population is between 1.5 and 2 billion.
 Geographer Chris Tucker estimates that 3 billion is a sustainable number, provided human societies rapidly deploy less harmful technologies and best management practices.
 Other estimates of a sustainable global population also come in at considerably less than the current population of 8 billion.
-Rich countries with high usage of resources and high emissions over the years are claimed to see a decline.
+These numerical estimates vary widely and reflect differing assumptions about technology, standards of living, equity, and acceptable levels of environmental risk.
+As several researchers have noted, such figures should not be interpreted as precise limits, but rather as illustrative scenarios based on specific normative and methodological choices.
+Countries with high usage of resources and high emissions over the years are claimed to see a decline.
 Whereas, low income countries with would become a focus for population growth as less natural resources such as water and food would be consumed.